 - Stir together the jam and water.

 - About 15 minutes prior to serving, take the dessert out of the freezer.
-The dessert cuts very easily when frozen, but is easier to eat if it has that 15 minutes of thawing time.
-It also holds its shape very well, even after sitting out for quite awhile.
+The dessert cuts easily when frozen, but is easier to eat if it has 15 minutes of thawing time.
+It also holds its shape very well, even after sitting out for awhile.

 - To remove the dessert from the pan, gently pull up on the foil overhangs.
-Peel the foil down from the edges and cut dessert into squares.
-Then drizzle some raspberry topping over each dessert square.
+Peel the foil down from the edges and slice into individual pieces.
+Then drizzle some raspberry topping over each dessert portion.

 Heavily adapted from the February – April 2012 edition of At Home with Kowalski’s magazine.